delaneyj/datastar/code/go/site/static/md/errors/OnKeyRequired.md

-# Error: OnKeyNotProvided
+# Error: OnKeyRequired

 No key was provided to the `data-on` attribute.
-The `data-on` attribute must have a key, representing the event listener to attach to the element.
+The `data-on` attribute _must_ have a key, representing the event listener to attach to the element.

 Example: